 When shopping for luxury and high-end items, few companies have the same renown that Bloomingdale’s have.
 That’s precisely why the Nordstrom vs Bloomingdale debate has lingered for so long.
 Does Nordstrom have what it takes?
 Let’s look:

 A quick look at Nordstrom vs Bloomingdale’s history showed that both companies have a strong profile.
 From a humble beginning, they continued to expand to what we know them to be today, and there seems to be no stopping anytime soon.

 The number of stores Bloomingdale’s has cannot compare with that of Nordstrom.
 Bloomingdale’s has only about 55, with most of these located in the United States and only one in Dubai.
 Nordstrom, on the other hand, has 468 stores scattered worldwide.
 However, rarity is one of the ingredients that makes a high-end brand.

 In addressing its limitations, Bloomingdale’s launched a mail catalog for attending to the needs of those who are in locations where there are no Bloomingdale’s stores accessible.
 Since then, the company has continued to work on attracting and attending to people from all spheres of life without segregating.

 Nordstrom vs Bloomingdale — A Tabular Comparison

-|U.S.-based department store chain owned by Macy’s, Inc.||U.S.-based department store chain founded by John W. Nordstrom|
+|U.S.-based department store chain founded by Joseph and Lyman G. Bloomingdale||U.S.-based department store chain founded by John W. Nordstrom|

-|The first store was opened in 1872 in New York City.||Headquarters and flagship store are located in Seattle, Washington.|
+|The first store was opened in 1872 in New York City.||The headquarters and flagship store are located in Seattle, Washington since 1901.|

 The structure of department stores has suffered in recent years, but both Nordstrom and Bloomingdale’s have developed personalized strategies to combat these challenges.